White and Poppe of Holbrooks Lane, and Lockhurst Lane, in Coventry, were proprietary engine and gearbox manufacturers.

 As well as the engines they supplied to other companies, the firm also built some motorcycles.
 This must have been unpopular with their engine customers, so production was limited.

 In 1921, they listed a small two-stroke engine but, by then, were making car engines for William Morris among others.

-Sources: Grace's Guide
+Sources: Graces Guide et al.

-If you have a query about about this page, or have some information to add, please contact us!
+If you have further information or a query related to this page, please contact us